Indicative conditionals: from three to four values: From three to four values

 \end{proof}

 \paragraph{Cantwell.}

-We define the logic $\mathrm{CNg}$ as induced by the matrix $(\mathbf{CNg}_4, \{\top, \tv\})$, where $\mathbf{CNg}_4 := (A_4; \neg, \land_\mathsf{K}, \lor_\mathsf{K}, \to_\mathsf{OL})$.
+We define the logic $\mathrm{CNg}$ as induced by the matrix $(\mathbf{CN^g_4}, \{\top, \tv\})$, where $\mathbf{CN^g_4} := (A_4; \land_\mathsf{K}^4, \lor_\mathsf{K}^4, \to_\mathsf{OL}^4, \neg_\mathsf{g})$.
 This logic has already been considered in \cite[p.
 61]{FaOd23}.
 Not only this but, as proven in \cite{WanConnexive05}, it turns out that the algebraizable logic MC \cite[\S 5.2]{FaOd23} coincides with $\mathrm{CNg}$.
 The algebraic counterpart of MC consists in class of \emph{MC-algebras} \cite[Def.
 2, Def.
 7]{FaOd23}.

-It comes in handy to recall that $\mathbf{CNg_4}$ is in fact isomorphic to the \textit{full C-twist algebra} \cite[Def.
-3]{FaOd23} over the two-element Hilbert lattice, which generates MC \cite[\S 5.2]{FaOd23}.
-This motivates defining the following (provisional) generalization of CN-twist algebras:
+It comes in handy to recall that $\mathbf{CN^g_4}$ is in fact isomorphic to the \textit{full C-twist-algebra} \cite[Def.
+3]{FaOd23} over the two-element Hilbert lattice (or, equivalently, the two-element Boolean algebra), which generates MC \cite[\S 5.2]{FaOd23}.
+This motivates defining the following (provisional) generalization of CN-twist-algebras: